digitaledsafety/bedrock-server-manager/README.md

 # Your Awesome Minecraft Bedrock Server Manager!

 Hey there!
 This app is super handy for looking after your Minecraft Bedrock Dedicated Server.
 You can fire it up, shut it down, restart it, grab updates, tweak settings, sort out your worlds, and even set up automatic updates!
 How cool is that?!
+Oh, and it's built to be **mobile-friendly**, so you can easily manage your server right from your phone or tablet!

 **Just so you know: This is a fan-made tool!
 It's not officially linked to or endorsed by Mojang, Minecraft, or Microsoft.**